 Getting your kids through their bedtime routine can feel like a battle for some parents, but there are many ways to make it easier on your children and on you.
-And if you’re looking for kids sleep meditation solutions, you’re already on the right track.
+And if you’re looking for bedtime solutions, then with us you’re already on the right track.

 But if your child is healthy and does not tick any of the boxes above, there may be other reasons at play.
-If you have an older child who goes to bed later, the younger sibling often feels resentful about missing out on the exciting things that the brother or sister will do.
-As your child grows up and starts developing their own opinions and personality, refusing to go to bed is an assertion of their independence.
+If you have an older child who goes to bed later, the younger sibling may feel resentful about missing out on the exciting things that their sibling are doing.
+Alternatively growing child may be refusing to go to bed as an assertion of their independence.

-Getting your kid through the 3 Bs – Bath, Brushing, and Bed – in some homes might feel like a battle.
-But children’s sleep meditation is a great way to ease your child into bedtime and set a routine that works for everyone.
+Getting your kid through the 3 Bs – Bath, Brushing, and Bed – in some homes might feel like impossible.
+But meditation for children is a great way to ease your child into bedtime and set a routine that works for everyone.

-Meditation works on children in the same way it does on adults – it helps them feel calmer and more grounded and encourages relaxation.
+Meditation for adults works just the same way as it does on children – it helps them feel calmer, grounded, and encourages relaxation.
 Kids receive a great deal of stimulation during the day and go through all kinds of feelings.
-Meditation gives them a chance to quiet your racing mind and will help children do the same.
+Meditation classes work by giving you a chance to quiet your racing mind and will help children do the same.
 This also helps them process their emotions.

-Children’s sleep meditation works by putting a child in the right frame of mind to fall asleep.
-It does not always mean focusing on breathing or closing one’s eyes (which toddlers might find hard to do for too long), but it does involve slowing down the day and the mind.
-As your child does this with you, it creates an environment of warmth and comfort, enabling them to feel relaxed and drift off to sleep.
+Evening meditation works by putting a child in the right frame of mind to fall asleep.
+It doesn’t always mean focusing on breathing or closing your eyes (which toddlers might find hard to do for too long), but it does involve slowing down the day and the mind.
+As your child does this with you, it creates an environment of warmth and comfort, enabling them to feel relaxed and drift off to a restful night sleep.

 There are many apps and aids to help your child wind down before bedtime allowing for a better approach to meditation.
 Some of the most popular are Headspace (age-specific meditation activities) and Spotify (playlists for bedtime music).
 If you prefer not to let your child use a device, you might choose to play the music or the story on Bluetooth speakers at bedtime.

 Older children who are used to using devices at school or at home may enjoy the treat of using an app at bedtime.
-If you set limits and allocate a specific amount of time, a sleep meditation app might be very helpful to get them to settle down for the night.
+If you set limits and allocate a specific amount of time, a sleep meditation app might prove useful at helping settle them down for the night.

 For toddlers, it is often interesting to “put each body part to sleep”.
 Gently touch your child’s foot and say goodnight to the foot.
 Follow this up to the head, eyes, neck, mouth, and mind.